JJ81/JSlider/README.md

 <h1># JSlider</h1>
-It's simple slider I will implement occasionally.<br />
+It's simple slider which I will implement occasionally.<br />
 Anyone can access this repository and develop it.<br />
 Let's try it and improve it together.<br />